-To create this activity for you we have been inspired by the current Barbican Art Gallery exhibition, Jean Dubuffet: Brutal Beauty, which is on show until the 22nd August.
-Jean Dubuffet (1901-1985) was a French artist, who challenged the idea that an artist had to possess formal training and credentials to create great work.
-He collected the work of Art Brut artists who were self-taught and who created brilliant artworks, many of which were sculptures.
-Dubuffet and some the artists featured in the exhibition enjoyed experimenting with everyday materials and techniques in their practice.
+Jean Dubuffet often challenged the idea that an artist had to possess formal training and credentials to create great work.
+He collected the work of Art Brut artists who were self-taught and created brilliant artworks using sculpture and modelling.

+He was also a fan of experimenting with everyday materials and techniques in his own practice.

-Using these principles, try making your own artistic portrait from clay to celebrate your own creativity!
+Using both of these principles, try making your own artistic portrait from clay and celebrate your own creativity!

-You will need
+You will need ...